cuustard/uni/SCC.141.md

 Key players:

-- Cambridge Analytica (CA): A political consulting firm specialising in data analytics to infuelce elections
+- Cambridge Analytica (CA): A political consulting firm specialising in data analytics to influence elections
 - Facebook: The social media platform from which vast amounts of user data were improperly harvested
 - Aleksandr Kogan: A researcher who developed an app called "This is Your Digital Life", used as a tool for data collection

 Data Collection:

-- The app presented a personality quiz, and collected detailed personal information
+- The app presented a personality quiz and collected detailed personal information
-- The app accessed data from user's facebook friends without their consent
+- The app accessed data from user's Facebook friends without their consent
 - 270,000 users downloaded the app, but data from up to 87,000,000 people were harvested due to the friends-of-users loophole

 Unauthorised Use: